Connor Clery

 Resistance, precarity and the administration of life: peace praxis at the Colombian periphery

-My research uses a critical, qualitative and exploratory approach to better understand resistance, peace and security in global politics.
-Borrowing from political anthropology, I examine human experiences of (in)security and practices of resistance to illustrate the way state and global peace enterprises produce violent and confining social conditions.
-These insights draw on extensive fieldwork in Urabá, Antioquia with former combatants from the guerilla group Fuerzas Armadas Revolucionarias de Colombia (FARC).
-One key contribution of the research to political science and international relations is the theorisation of resistance as a relational political process occurring alongside war and peace.
+My research uses a critical, qualitative and exploratory design to understand resistance, security and peace, and conflict.
+Drawing on fieldwork in Urabá, Antioquia with former combatants from Fuerzas Armadas Revolucionarias de Colombia, I argue human experiences of (in)security and practices of resistance illuminate state and international peace-making enterprises as manufacturing violent and confining social conditions.
+The key contributions of the research to political science and international relations are the theorisation of: resistance as a distinct and relational political process, occurring alongside war and peace; and the peripheries as a meaningful ontological category that structures and produces global political order.

 Research interests